namin-an/BionicEye/README.md

 3. Download K-Face data from [AI Hub](https://www.aihub.or.kr/) and preprocess them using the below jupyter notebook:
 ```
-selectTrainableImgs.ipynb # Select 4,972 images that are trainable
+selectTrainableImgs.ipynb # Select 4,972 images/facial class that are trainable.
-processBeforeDownsamp.ipynb # Crop the images into squares, remove noisy backgrounds, and enhance the contrast of the images
+processBeforeDownsamp.ipynb # Crop the images into squares, remove noisy backgrounds, and enhance the contrast of the images.
-downsampling.ipynb # Make low-resolution phosphene images
+downsampling.ipynb # Make low-resolution phosphene images.
 ```

 4. Place the original high-resolution data in `data/Middle_Resolution_137_unzipped_parcropped_128_removed_train` and low-resolution phosphene data in `data/sample_for_dev_test`.
 All the other human experiment data can be found in `data` folder.